Pilotcore Insights

 For each wave, define entry/exit criteria, cutover windows, and rollback triggers.

-AWS offers multiple migration tools.
+AWS provides multiple migration tools.
 Use them where they fit:

 • AWS Migration Hub for portfolio tracking and visibility